-Toluca - Planeta.com
+Toluca

 Photo: Lucy Nieto, Cosmovitral

 Toluca is the capital of Mexico State (Estado de México).
-Reputedly the highest city in Mexico, Toluca (elevation 8,790 feet) boasts a view of Nevado de Toluca Volcano.
+At 2,663 meters (8,737 feet), Toluca is the country’s highest city and boasts a view of Nevado de Toluca Volcano.

 Google Maps